 Care after Covid

 Covid-19 has had profound consequences for many in the care sector.
 But, during such a difficult period, our frontline staff have been amazing.
-Its important that, as we slowly emerge from the crisis, this is not forgotten but is the basis for a strong new settlement.
+It’s important that, as we slowly emerge from the pandemic, that this is not forgotten, and we don’t default back to where we were.
+We need to move forward and use this as the basis for a strong new government settlement which benefits those being cared for, the carers and providers.